RobertZimmerman1/reading-notes/README.md

 ### About Me:

 My name is Robert Zimmerman.
-I have the sweetest Bernese Mountain Dog.
-She is three years old but she believes she is 8 weeks old.
-I am husband to a beautiful wife who is, fortunately for me, incredibly patient.
-I served in the United States Marine Corps.
+Cassidy, my bernese mountain dog is brown, black, white and naughty all over.
+My wife Stephanie is very beautiful and very bossy.
+Our brand new kitten Nova is a maniacal suicide machine.
+We got her so that she could hunt the gopher garden-terrorists in our yard.
+Nova enjoys napping, chewing on power cords and trying to climb into the oven... _I think the gophers are going to win._ I served in the United States Marine Corps.
 I aspire to a career change into software development and I am very excited for the journey.

 ---